Doubly Linked List Data Structure

 -

-- Representing DNA sequences for efficient forward and backward analysis.
+DNA Sequence Analysis - Representing DNA sequences for efficient forward and backward analysis.

 - Useful in bioinformatics algorithms that require bidirectional traversal of genetic data.